 Be prepared to shell out at least 300 pesos one-way.
-Chances that are that fares will be even higher on your way back – thanks to the unending traffic.
+Chances are that fares will be even higher on your way back – thanks to the unending traffic.

-So, as an advice, try stepping out of your comfort zone.
+So, as advice, try stepping out of your comfort zone.
 Hop on to a metro – it really isn’t all the scary.

 When’s the Best Time to take a Xochimilco Day Tour?

 Xochimilco is completely different on weekends and weekdays.
 As per me, the best day for Xochimilco is Sunday, but it depends on your preferences.
 Here’s how Xochimilco on weekends and weekdays is different: